We're back. Rebuilt payments. More ways to get paid. First month 80% off. Claim →

 The Saving Clause

-Most treaties include a saving clause.
-The IRS explains that “many of the individual treaties contain a ‘saving clause’ which preserves or ‘saves’ the right of each country to tax its own residents as if no tax treaty existed.”
+Most treaties include a saving clause that preserves each country’s right to tax its own residents as if the treaty did not exist.
 The practical effect is that a resident generally cannot use the treaty to reduce tax their own country of residence imposes.
-The clause is why treaty benefits are read carefully against residency, with specific exceptions listed in each treaty.
+The IRS guidance on claiming tax treaty benefits notes that “the exceptions to the saving clause in some treaties allow a resident of the United States to claim a tax treaty exemption on U.S. source income,” which is why treaty benefits are read carefully against residency and the specific exceptions listed in each treaty.

 Not Every Country Has One